PGBSNH20/ludo-v2-g6/README.md

 - Clone the repository to your local client.
 - Download docker and run docker compose up to start a virtual environment for the database.
 - Start up the project in Visual Studio APS.Net, rightclick on Solution -> Properties -> Multiple startup project -> Set start on RestApi & LudoGame -> Execute
 >**OBS!!
-It's important that both project run on either IIS express or Kestrel, if one or the other in not matching, you will have problem with CORS [Read more about CORS here](https://docs.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-5.0)**
+It's important that both project run on either IIS express or Kestrel, if one or the other is not matching, you will have problem with CORS [Read more about CORS here](https://docs.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-5.0)**
 - Choose names for the players
 - Submit
 - Start to play